-Measuring Process and Outcomes
+Measuring process and outcomes

-what you can’t measure.
+There’s an adage that you can’t manage what you can’t measure.
 In the world of value-based care, which is designed to incentivize the use of the most effective interventions and therapies, accurate benchmarking and progress measurement is central to managing an effective strategy.
 That means being able to track each point of engagement throughout the continuum of care, from risk scoring and chatbot engagement to provider efficiency and quality scores to ultimate health outcomes and cost trends (see graphic below):

 To do this effectively and efficiently all data must be stored in a secure, cloud-based solution that makes it possible to track plan milestones and achievements, identify areas for improvement and continually track outcomes.